Greece › Santorini › Hotels › Cavo Tagoo Review

-• Location: Quiet area, just north of Imerovigli village, with incredible views over the caldera.
+• Location: Quiet area, just north of Imerovigli village, with incredible caldera views

 • Hotel phone: +30 22860 27915

-Cavo Tagoo Santorini – The most stylish hotel in Santorini, Cavo Tagoo offers luxurious suites, a swanky fusion restaurant, and a heated infinity pool with expansive caldera views.
+Cavo Tagoo – The most stylish hotel in Santorini, Cavo Tagoo offers luxurious suites, a swanky restaurant, and a heated infinity pool with expansive caldera views.

 This glamorous boutique hotel has thirteen posh suites, all with private jacuzzis or heated pools.
 The hotel features bespoke furnishings throughout in suede, copper, and rich woods, while the architecture is in a contemporary Cycladic style.
 The heated infinity pool boasts magnificent views over the caldera to Skaros Rock, the old and new volcanoes, Thirassia Island, and Oia.
-OVAC, the hotel’s award-winning fusion restaurant, blends the best of Japanese and Mediterranean flavors, with knock-out sushi, thoughtful cocktails, and a fantastic wine selection.
+Vezené, the hotel’s caldera-view restaurant, is a Greek-inspired bistro and open fire grill, featuring local and line-caught seafood and grass-fed sustainable meats.
 Expect to be pampered here.

 Cavo Tagoo – Location

 • Area: Absolutely gorgeous location at the northern edge of Imerovigli, among the very best views on the island, though it may be a little remote for some.
-The hotel is in a very quiet area, just north of Imerovigli village, 26 minutes’ walk or 4 minutes’ drive to the village’s restaurants and attractions.
+The hotel is in a very quiet area, just north of Imerovigli village, 25 minutes’ walk to the village’s restaurants and attractions.

 • How to Get There: